XueFuzhao/XueFuzhao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Fuzhao Xue (pronounced "Full-Draw").
 My friends call me Frio as well.
-I'm a Senior Research Scientist at Google DeepMind, working on the pretraining and multimodal research for Gemini.
+I'm a Senior Research Scientist at Google DeepMind, working on the pretraining (e.g. model architecture, scaling science) and multimodal research for Gemini.

 I earned my Ph.D. from the National University of Singapore (NUS) and hold an MEng from Nanyang Technological University (NTU).
 During my PhD, I interned at [Google Brain](https://research.google/teams/brain/) with [Yi Tay](https://vanzytay.github.io/) and [Mostafa Dehghani](https://mostafadehghani.com/), as well as at [NVIDIA GEAR](https://research.nvidia.com/labs/gear/) with [Jim Fan](https://jimfan.me/) and [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
 My research was supported by the [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).
 For more details, please see my [CV](/cv.pdf).

 Research
 ------
 My current research mainly focus on Machine Learning, Natural Language Processing, and High Performance Computing.
-One recent interest is designing algorithm and system to train efficient large language model and other foundation models (e.g. vision, embodied agent).
-I am always happy to chat about interesting research ideas, and looking for academic collaborations.
-Please drop me an email if you are interested in collaborating with me.
+One recent interest is designing algorithm and system to train efficient foundation models (e.g. LLM, World Model).
+I am always happy to chat about interesting research ideas.

 Selected Projects ([all](https://xuefuzhao.github.io/publications/))
 ------